-- A full-service portfolio including consulting, integration, deployment, migration and operation support services; - Global reach through our worldwide service organization and partner presence in all major global markets; - · Program managers who use a disciplined methodology for all deployment and integration projects; and - Consistent execution in the design, deployment and support of the world's largest and most advanced networks.
+- A full-service portfolio including consulting, integration, deployment, migration and operation support services; - Global reach through our worldwide service organization and partner presence in all major global markets; - Program managers who use a disciplined methodology for all deployment and integration projects; and - Consistent execution in the design, deployment and support of the world's largest and most advanced networks.

-In addition to global solution support teams, Sonus Global Services maintains regional technical assistance centers located in Westford (Massachusetts), Tokyo and Prague.
-We also have customer test and support centers located in Richardson, Texas and Bangalore, India.
-As of December 31, 2012, our customer support and professional services organization consisted of 229 employees.
+In addition to global solution support teams, at December 31, 2013, Sonus Global Services maintained regional technical assistance centers located in Westford (Massachusetts), Tokyo and Prague and had customer test and support centers located in Richardson, Texas and Bangalore, India.